Blitzkrieg: Pursuit

-Having achieved a breakthrough of the enemy's line, units comprising the Schwerpunkt were not supposed to become decisively engaged with enemy front line units to the right and left of the breakthrough area.
+Having achieved a breakthrough of the enemy's line, units comprising the Schwerpunkt were not supposed to become decisively engaged with enemy front line units to the right and the left of the breakthrough area.
 Units pouring through the hole were to drive upon set objectives behind the enemy front line.
-In World War II, German Panzer forces used motorized mobility to paralyze the opponent's ability to react.
-Fast-moving mobile forces seized the initiative, exploited weaknesses and acted before opposing forces could respond.
-Central to this was the decision cycle (tempo).
-Through superior mobility and faster decision-making cycles, mobile forces could act quicker than the forces opposing them.
+During the Second World War, German Panzer forces used their motorized mobility to paralyze the opponent's ability to react.
+Fast-moving mobile forces seized the initiative, exploited weaknesses and acted before the opposing forces could respond.
+Central to that was the decision cycle (tempo).
+Through superior mobility and faster decision-making cycles, mobile forces could act faster than the forces opposing them.

 Directive control was a fast and flexible method of command.
-Rather than receiving an explicit order, a commander would be told of his superior's intent and the role which his unit was to fill in this concept.
+Rather than receiving an explicit order, a commander would be told of his superior's intent and the role that his unit was to fill in that concept.
 The method of execution was then a matter for the discretion of the subordinate commander.
-Staff burden was reduced at the top and spread among tiers of command with knowledge about their situation.
-Delegation and the encouragement of initiative aided implementation, important decisions could be taken quickly and communicated verbally or with brief written orders.
+The staff burden was reduced at the top and spread among tiers of command with knowledge about their situation.
+Delegation and the encouragement of initiative aided implementation, and important decisions could be taken quickly and communicated verbally or with only brief written orders.

 Mopping-up

-The last part of an offensive operation was the destruction of un-subdued pockets of resistance, which had been enveloped earlier and by-passed by the fast-moving armored and motorized spearheads.
-The Kesselschlacht 'cauldron battle' was a concentric attack on such pockets.
-It was here that most losses were inflicted upon the enemy, primarily through the mass capture of prisoners and weapons.
+The last part of an offensive operation was the destruction of unsubdued pockets of resistance, which had been enveloped earlier and bypassed by the fast-moving armored and motorized spearheads.
+The Kesselschlacht ("cauldron battle") was a concentric attack on such pockets.
+It was there that most losses were inflicted upon the enemy, primarily through the mass capture of prisoners and weapons.
 During Operation Barbarossa, huge encirclements in 1941 produced nearly 3.5 million Soviet prisoners, along with masses of equipment.

 Air power

-Close air support was provided in the form of the dive bomber and medium bomber.
-They would support the focal point of attack from the air.
-German successes are closely related to the extent to which the German Luftwaffe was able to control the air war in early campaigns in Western and Central Europe, and the Soviet Union.
-However, the Luftwaffe was a broadly based force with no constricting central doctrine, other than its resources should be used generally to support national strategy.
-It was flexible and it was able to carry out both operational-tactical, and strategic bombing.
-Flexibility was the Luftwaffes strength in 1939–1941.
-Paradoxically, from that period onward it became its weakness.
-While Allied Air Forces were tied to the support of the Army, the Luftwaffe deployed its resources in a more general, operational way.
-It switched from air superiority missions, to medium-range interdiction, to strategic strikes, to close support duties depending on the need of the ground forces.
+Close air support was provided in the form of the dive bomber and medium bomber, which would support the focal point of attack from the air.
+German successes are closely related to the extent to which the German Luftwaffe could control the air war in early campaigns in Western and Central Europe and in the Soviet Union.
+However, the Luftwaffe was a broadly based force with no constricting central doctrine other than its resources should be used generally to support national strategy.
+It was flexible and could carry out both operational-tactical, and strategic bombing.

+Flexibility was the strength of the Luftwaffe in 1939 to 1941.
+Paradoxically, that became its weakness.
+While Allied Air Forces were tied to the support of the Army, the Luftwaffe deployed its resources in a more general operational way.
+It switched from air superiority missions to medium-range interdiction, to strategic strikes to close support duties, depending on the need of the ground forces.
 In fact, far from it being a specialist panzer spearhead arm, less than 15 percent of the Luftwaffe was intended for close support of the army in 1939.